sam-klok/PureWebApi/Readme.txt

 I'm playing with .Net Core Web Api project
 It also uses "Code First" approach to create database with EF.
+Added AutoMapper extensions for ASP.NET Core - a great tool when used for simple conversions.

 thank you
 sam klok

 Based on examples from internet.
 Links below:

-Building an API with ASP.NET Core - Pluralsight
+Building an API with ASP.NET Core by Shawn Wildermuth
+The skill of building a web-facing API isn’t optional anymore.
+Whether you’re building a web site, mobile app, SPA, or enterprise tool, building a well-designed API is required.

 List of issues, and articles I used: https://stackoverflow.com/questions/57066856/command-dotnet-ef-not-found-in-net-core-3 dotnet tool install --global dotnet-ef